Queen Tribute Band Killer Queen Coming to Sioux Falls

 Killer Queen, billed as the 'The Premier Tribute to Queen' is coming to the Orpheum Theater, Wednesday, April 24, 2019, as part of a nine-week Noth American Tour.

-Tickets are $55 and go on sale Friday (December 14) at noon.
+Tickets are $55 and are on sale now.
 They will be available at the PREMIER Center box office, online at JadePresents.com and Ticketmaster.com, or you can charge-by-phone at 800-745-3000.

 Killer Queen formed in 1993 and in just two years became the first tribute band to have a show in London's West End with their residency at the Strand Theatre.